hsavit1/hsavit1.github.io/_posts/2015-09-05-xcode-crazy.md

 ---
 layout: post
 title:  "Xcode is awesome!!
 Xcode is s#it!!
-Thoughts about this IDE"
+Thoughts about this polarixing IDE"
 date:   2015-09-06 11:20:15
 categories: jekyll update
 ---